 4.5.
-ERH System Operation Safety Hazards
+ERH System Operation Safety Controls

 There are certain hazards associated with ERH during the in situ heating of soil and groundwater.
-These hazards include possible contact with hazardous voltage, steam, hot water, or hazardous chemicals.
+These hazards include possible contact with hazardous voltage, steam, hot water, or hazardous Site chemicals.
 Exposure to these hazards can be mitigated through engineering controls and strict adherence to documented procedures and safety protocols.
-All operation and maintenance activities will be conducted in accordance with the Site Health and Safety Plan (HASP).
+All operation and maintenance activities will be conducted in accordance with the Site Health and Safety Plan (HASP) (Appendix A).
 Examples of safety restrictions include:

 - Only trained, authorized personnel shall enter an ERH restricted area to complete project tasking.
-If an ERH exclusion zone is created due to high voltage potential readings, no personnel shall be permitted in this area during operations without authorization from the TRS Project Manager (PM). - At no time will a 110/120 volt extension cord from a line source be used in an energized electrode field.
-An alternative power source such as a 12 volt automotive battery or portable generator must be used. - Outdoor work will cease in the event of an electrical storm.
+If an ERH exclusion zone is created due to high voltage potential readings, no personnel shall be permitted in this area during operations without authorization from the TRS Project Manager (PM).
+Refer to the HASP for more information (Appendix A). - At no time will a 110/120 volt extension cord from a line source be used in an energized electrode field.
+An alternative power source such as a 12-volt automotive battery or portable generator must be used. - Outdoor work will cease in the event of an electrical storm.
 Personnel will seek shelter in a metal building or enclosure if the potential for lightning strikes exist. - No drilling or digging shall occur within 50 feet of any operating electrodes without written approval by TRS.
 Signs will be posted around the perimeter of the Site.